 Learn from my mistakes, friends.
 Be prepared and respect the mountains, because they are always in charge.

-As always, if you enjoyed this blog post, be sure to follow me on Instagram and join my e-mail list!
+As always, if you enjoyed this blog post, be sure to follow me on Instagram, subscribe to my YouTube channel, and join my e-mail list!
 In the comments, I’d love to hear if you’ve ever had any close calls in the mountains!